NomicFoundation/hardhat/packages/hardhat-verify/README.md

 #### Advanced Usage: Using the Etherscan and Sourcify classes from another plugin

-- The **Etherscan** class used for contract verification can be imported from the plugin, allowing its direct usage:
+Both Etherscan and Sourcify classes can be imported from the plugin for direct use.

+- **Etherscan Class Usage**

   ```js
   import { Etherscan } from "@nomicfoundation/hardhat-verify/etherscan";